rsezille/Spectral-Frontiers/Documentation/SFMapEditor.md

 - `SFEditorWindow.cs` - editor window
 - `SFSpritePickerCustom.cs` - tileset, sprite picker, water
 - `SFMapGizmos.cs` - draw grid gizmos as well as hovered square gizmos
+- `SFMap.cs` - without nested prefabs, SFMap provides a button to refresh all tiles from their prefabs (based on the sprite name)